Refined disk potentials for immersed Lagrangian surfaces: Lagrangian surgery and Lagrangian fillings of the Hopf link

 \section{Lagrangian surgery and Lagrangian fillings of the Hopf link}

-Recall the procedure of resolving a double point of a Lagrangian immersion mentioned in Section~\ref{ssec:maslovindex}.
-We always assume that resolutions have zero area parameter, so that monotonicity or strong exactness are preserved under this operation.
-Up to Hamiltonian isotopy, there are two ways of resolving a double point.

-From our perspective, Lagrangian surgeries are obtained by attaching the two Lagrangian fillings of the Hopf link to the punctured Lagrangian $L^{\circ}_\rho$.
+Recall the procedure of resolving a double point of a Lagrangian immersion in Section~\ref{sec:LagrangeSurgery}.
+Below, we use the resolutions have zero area parameter, so that monotonicity or strong exactness are preserved under this operation.
+Up to Hamiltonian isotopy, there are then two ways of resolving a double point.
+From our perspective, these Lagrangian surgeries are obtained by attaching two Lagrangian fillings of the Hopf link to the punctured Lagrangian $L^{\circ}_\rho$.
 We compute rigid disks for these Lagrangian fillings in the 4-ball.
 This then leads to the surgery formula relating refined potentials.